RFBomb/nordvpn/readme.md

 * `USER`     - User for NordVPN account.
 * `PASS`     - Password for NordVPN account, surrounding the password in single quotes will prevent issues with special characters such as `$`.
 * `HostSubnet`     	- NordVPN normally blocks all traffic that isnt through the VPN.
 Whitelist your host's domain to allow local traffic.
 * `DockerSubnet`	- Whitelist the docker subnet to allow container-container communication.
-    * This may not be required to function, but I included it in the script just in case.
+Required for any reverse proxies.
 * `AUTOCONNECT`     - ON/OFF.
 Since there is an auto-login script that runs on container start, this is sort of unnecessary to specify.
+Note: This may reconnect if the connection drops.
+I haven't tested that much.
 * `KILLSWITCH`     	- ON/OFF.
-The container can cannot to the internet even if nordvpn becomes disconnected.
-Setting this to 'ON' kills this internet connection if the connection becomes disconnected for some reason.
+Setting this to 'ON' kills this internet connection if the vpn becomes disconnected for any reason.
+Default is ON.
 * `CYBERSEC`     	- Turn on the CyberSecurity features nordvpn provides on their servers.
 See NordVPN website for details.
 * `OBFUSCATE`     	- Turn server obfuscate on or off.
 See NordVPN website for details.
-* `SERVER`     - Decide which server / server group you want to connect to.
+* `SERVER`     		- Optional -- Decide which server / server group you want to connect to.
 For NordVPN to decide, just don't specify the argument. ( leave as '' ) (See NordVPN website for details)
+* `Protocol`		- Optional -- Set to TCP / UDP depending on preference.
+Default is UDP.
+* `Tech`			- Optional - OpenVPN / NordLynx -- Set the connection type for NordVPN.
+Default is OpenVPN
+* `WebTest`	   		- Optional -- Container checks for internet connection on startup by pinging specified address.
+Shuts down container if ping fails.
+Default address is 'nordvpn.com'.
+* `RetryTime`       - optional -- Set delay time between failed login attempts (time in seconds)
+* `DebugLogin` 		- Optional -- Set to 'False' by default.
+If set 'true' then it will show the login information in the log on the event of an incorrect username/password.
+* `DebugNordVPN` 	- Optional -- Set to 'False' by default.
+If set 'true' then it will enable a verbose log during the LoginScript.

 ## Docker Run

 * NordVPN Container
 ```
     docker run -ti --cap-add=NET_ADMIN --device /dev/net/tun --name vpn \
-    -e USER=user@email.com \
+    -e USER='user@email.com' \
     -e PASS='pas$word' \
     -e HostSubnet=192.168.1.0/24 \
     -e SERVER=P2P \
-    -p 8080:80 \
     -d rfbomb/nordvpn
 ```
 * Secondary Service